 - furniture

-- shared family car.
+- shared family car, or

 When thinking about furniture and cars, start by working out where you’ll both live after you separate.